SAP-archive/yaas-storefront/Quickstart.md

 > In the simplified storefront version, tracing is enabled by default.
 Therefore, no action from you is required to activate event tracking.

-To navigate to the Trace Explorer, click a **contextTraceId** link that appears at the top of the screen each time the storefront sends an event to SAP Hybris Profile.
+To navigate to the Trace Explorer, click a **contextTraceId** link that appears in the SAP Hybris Profile Toolbox each time the storefront sends an event to SAP Hybris Profile.

 ## Step 6: View the graph changes in the Graph Explorer